By Aparna Sharma

 Mohanji is a normal human being with a high profile corporate job in Muscat, a wife, and a daughter.
 On another level, beyond the physical plane, he is a Siddha, a spiritual master.

 |“There are two powers that alone can effect in their conjunction the great and difficult thing which is the aim of our endeavor, – a fixed and unfailing aspiration that calls from below and – a supreme Grace from above that answers.”

 – Sri Aurobindo

-Despite that, he remains introverted, and unassuming.
-It is amusing to see him arriving at a gathering organised in his honour, dressed in jeans and T-shirt, disappointing many who expect him to fit into their glorified image of a ‘guru.’
+Despite that, he remains introverted and unassuming.
+It is amusing to see him arriving at a gathering organized in his honor, dressed in jeans and a T-shirt, disappointing many who expect him to fit into their glorified image of a ‘guru.’

 Mohanji was born on February 23, 1965, a smiling infant in Palakkad, Kerala.
 “Perhaps I refused to cry because this birth was chosen, this body was chosen, the parents were chosen, and landing on earth perhaps did not give me the expected shock after all,” he speculates.

 Coursing through education, work, and personal life, he reached Muscat in the Middle East.
 Until 2000, he coasted along.
 And then the upheaval began.
 He lost his precious child, Ammu, to a nasty road accident.
 But it did not end here.
 Soon after, his marriage broke, he lost all his earnings, investments and belongings in India and abroad and eventually lost his job too.
 Suddenly, he was stranded and virtually on the road.
 And if that was not enough, he developed a painful skin infection, which was especially unbearable in the hot desert sun of the Middle East.
 Forsaken by friends and family, Mohanji experienced human suffering at its worst.